KothurDineshReddy/KothurDineshReddy/README.md

 ---

-## 💼 Work Experience
+💼 Work Experience

 ### **Tata Consultancy Services (Software Engineer)**
-- Designed and implemented Python and SQL-based workflows to streamline vehicle sales analysis, reducing report generation time by **60%** through automated data validation and centralized ETL processes, enabling twice-weekly sales trend updates.
+- Developed Python and SQL-based workflows for sales and supply chain data analysis, reducing report generation time.
-- Built interactive Tableau dashboards tracking key automotive metrics, including vehicle model performance, regional sales variations, and dealer inventory levels, accessed by 200+ stakeholders.
-- Developed ETL pipelines in Azure Data Factory to integrate supply chain data from multiple vendors and warehouses, improving parts inventory forecasting accuracy by **20%** and reducing stockout incidents.
+- Built interactive dashboards and ETL pipelines in **Azure**, improving forecasting accuracy by **20%** and reducing stockouts.
-- Leveraged Azure Databricks to analyze 1M+ customer survey responses, identifying key satisfaction drivers and creating predictive models for customer churn prevention with **85% accuracy**.
+- Leveraged **Databricks** and **SQL** for customer churn prediction and supply chain efficiency monitoring.
-- Created advanced SQL queries to monitor parts supply chain efficiency, generating automated alerts for potential delays and bottlenecks across 100+ suppliers.
-- Collaborated with Sales, Supply Chain, and Customer Experience teams to build centralized reporting in Azure Synapse Analytics, consolidating data from CRM, ERP, and dealer management systems for comprehensive business intelligence.

 ### **Auraworx (Data Analyst)**
-- Performed **data collection, data cleaning, and preprocessing** on large customer datasets using Python and SQL to ensure accuracy and consistency for reliable analysis.
-- Conducted exploratory data analysis (EDA) to identify key purchasing patterns and customer segments, discovering a **25% higher retention rate** among loyalty program members.
+- Conducted data collection, preprocessing, and exploratory analysis to uncover customer retention patterns and improve segmentation.
-- Developed interactive Power BI dashboards to visualize customer segmentation findings, enabling stakeholders to track Key Performance Indicators and leading to a targeted marketing campaign that increased customer engagement by **30%**.
+- Created dashboards in **Power BI**, driving a **30% increase in engagement** through targeted marketing insights.

 ---

 ## 📚 Education

 **San Jose State University**
-*Master of Science in Data Analytics* (Aug 2023 - May 2025)
+*Master of Science in Applied Data Science* (Aug 2023 - May 2025)

-**Osmania University**
+**Jawaharlal Nehru Technological University Hyderabad**
-*Bachelor of Technology in Computer Science Engineering*
+*Bachelor of Technology in Electronics and Communication Engineering*

 ---